 It’s easy to fall head over hiking boots in love with the Similkameen.
 There are more than 40 marked trails between Manning Provincial Park, Cathedral Provincial Park, China Ridge Trails, Kettle Valley Railway, and the historic Hudson Bay Company 1849 Trail.
 Whether you’re trudging up a steep mountain pass or meandering through a nature reserve, each trail has its own distinct personality.

 You’ll enjoy hikes from easy to expert through rolling hills and up to rocky outcrops.
-Picture perfect scenery calls to you from the alpine meadows and high atop jagged peaks.
+Picture-perfect scenery calls to you from the alpine meadows and high atop jagged peaks.
 These are the historic footpaths to alpine summits.
-Follow the footsteps of people that have come centuries before you.
+Follow the footsteps of people who have come centuries before you.
 Hike our trails, enjoy the ancient landscape, and connect with our region.
 Leave your everyday worries behind as you head out on an adventure as dramatic as the landscape around you.

 Similkameen’s Top 10 Hiking Spots

 - Explore the Cathedral Rim Trail at Cathedral Provincial Park and discover rock formations unique to the park

 - Hike Cathedral Park’s Smokey the Bear and Stone City, then pat yourself on the back for making the summit